SerNet/verinice/README.md

 If you want to skip the junit tests you need to add the -Dmaven.antrun.skip=true parameter.

-1. `mvn -Dtycho.disableP2Mirrors=true -Dmaven.antrun.skip=true  clean verify`
+1. `./mvnw -Dtycho.disableP2Mirrors=true -Dmaven.antrun.skip=true  clean verify`

 ## Verinice client